stackabletech/k8s-local-dev/README.md

 > [!NOTE]
 > These scripts can be invoked from any directory.
+> Take note of the k3d config path emitted from the start script.

 1. Start the Zot registry:
    ```bash
    ./registry-start.sh
    ```
 2. Create the k3d cluster:
    ```bash
    # k3d cluster create --config k3d-config.yaml [NAME]